feminists from around the world on what needs to change

 See Red Women’s Workshop: Feminist Posters 1974-1990

-"Latin America deals with the normalisation of sexism; is so ingrained in our culture that even some women think they don't deserve the same opportunities and rights as men.
-Sexual harassment, and even murder, happens everyday and most of the women don't know that a different reality could happen if they speak up."
+"Latin America deals with the normalization of sexism; it is so ingrained in our culture that even some women think they don't deserve the same opportunities and rights as men.
+Sexual harassment, and even murder, happens every day and most of the women don't know that a different reality could happen if they speak up."

-"I work as an activist to move forward the recognition of sexual rights for women in Mexico, I like to support the change towards a society more equal for everyone.
-I work in a feminist organisation that seeks to contribute to the creation of a more democratic society through knowledge, innovation and academic training with a gender perspective and an intercultural approach."
+"I work as an activist to move forward the recognition of sexual rights for women in Mexico.
+I like to support the change towards a society more equal for everyone.
+I work in a feminist organization that seeks to contribute to the creation of a more democratic society through knowledge, innovation, and academic training with a gender perspective and an intercultural approach."

-— Sofia Alesso from the Instituto de Liderazgo Simone de Beauvoir, a feminist organisation that for 16 years its been dedicated to giving a voice to communities; specialising in the formation of social leaders through the strengthening of capacities and knowledge.
+— Sofia Alesso from the Instituto de Liderazgo Simone de Beauvoir, a feminist organization that for 16 years has been dedicated to giving a voice to communities, specializing in the formation of social leaders through the strengthening of capacities and knowledge.

 "Critical issues facing women in America include the underrepresentation of women in positions of power and influence, the pay gap, the wealth gap, the lack of a national family leave policy, and unequal access to pre-school, after-school, and other childcare programs for working families."